DevExpress/devextreme-demos/JSDemos/Demos/TagBox/Overview/description.md

 - [dataSource](/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#dataSource)
   Binds the TagBox to data.
 Unlike the **items** property, **dataSource** accepts the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object that allows users to sort, filter, group, and shape data.
 Note that you cannot use **items** and **dataSource** simultaneously.
 - [itemTemplate](/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#itemTemplate)
-  Allows you to customize the text field and drop-down list items.
+  Allows you to customize the drop-down list items.